List of The Handmaid's Tale and The Testaments characters: Luke Bankole

 Lucas "Luke" Bankole (portrayed by O-T Fagbenle) is June's husband from before Gilead.
 Because he is divorced (he and June began their relationship before his divorce from his first wife), their union is considered invalid in the new society.
 June is considered an adulteress and their daughter, Hannah, is considered illegitimate.
 Initially, June believes he has been killed, but it is later revealed Luke managed to escape to Canada.

 Fagbenle was cast in September 2016.

 Nick Blaine

 Nick Blaine (portrayed by Max Minghella) is Commander Waterford's driver and a former drifter from Michigan who has feelings for June.
 June and Nick develop an intimate relationship and have a daughter, whom they wanted to name Holly.
 Later, June decides to give her the name that Serena had chosen, Nicole.
 June early on discovers that Nick is an Eye, a spy for Gilead.
 He is eventually promoted to the rank of Commander and briefly sent to the war front in Chicago.
 His direct superior is Commander Pryce, head of Security, who wants him to "control Waterford" in the prevision of further purges of Gilead.
 He passes then to the leadership of Cushing, which starts a brief authoritarian regime, and then Warren Putnam.
+Ultimately, Nick's loyalty to Gilead wins out over his love for June, resulting in his death alongside the other surviving Commanders when their plane is blown up by Commander Lawrence on behalf of Mayday.
+With his last words, Nick reflects on how June had told him many times to abandon his life in Gilead.

 Minghella was cast in July 2016.